martinschmidttrmb/mocksalesforce/README_GITHUB.md

 ## 📋 How to Use

-1. **Design Mode** (default):
+1. **Hide Fields**:
+   - Click 👁️‍🗨️ button next to any field to hide it
-   - Use sidebar to modify sections and fields
+   - Use "Show Hidden" panel to restore fields
-   - Drag indicators (⋮⋮) show moveable elements
-   - Add/remove sections and fields

-2. **Preview Mode**:
+2. **Swap Field Positions**:
-   - Toggle "👁️ Preview Mode" checkbox
+   - Click "🔄 Swap Mode" button
-   - Clean Salesforce-style layout
-   - Perfect for screenshots and demos
+   - Click first field, then second field to swap
+   - Exit swap mode when done

 3. **Export**:
-   - Save designs as JSON files
+   - Download your layout as JSON
-   - Share configurations with team
+   - Share with team or save configurations

 ## 🎯 Pre-loaded Example